 The Xiongnu Confederation

-The ethnic background of the Xiongnu is disputed – they may have been Turks, Mongols, Huns or even Iranians.
+The ethnic background of the Xiongnu is disputed – they may have been Turks, Mongols, Huns or perhaps Iranians.
 Recently several Xiongnu burial sites have been excavated in Mongolia and archaeologists have found works of art, including small statues of tigers carrying dead prey and golden stags with heads of eagles.